Bhagavad Gita Chapter 1 Verse 21 Meaning

 What is the main idea of Bhagavad Gita 1.21?

-Arjuna said, "O Krishna, place my chariot in the middle between the two armies, so that I may behold those who stand here, desirous to fight, and know with whom I must fight when the battle is about to commence.
-This verse emphasizes moral dilemma with clarity and purpose.
+At this point in Arjuna Vishada Yoga, Krishna deepens His teaching on moral crisis.
+Arjuna said, "O Krishna, place my chariot in the middle between the two armies, so that I may behold those who stand here, desirous to fight, and know with whom I must fight when the battle is about t The verse...

 How can I apply Bhagavad Gita 1.21 in daily life?